-The church review section of Anglican and Episcopal History focuses on churches in the Anglican tradition, but roughly one review in four features a service in another tradition, or even a religious service beyond the bounds of Christianity.
+The church review section of Anglican and Episcopal History focuses on worship in the Anglican tradition, but roughly one review in four may feature a service in another tradition, or even a religious service beyond the bounds of Christianity.

 In respect of the Anglican communion, AEH is interested in the diversity of its worship and therefore welcome reviews of historic churches and new ones, neighborhood churches and inner-city ones and rural ones, American churches and churches in other parts of the world, churches with unusual liturgies and churches with typical ones, and so on.
 The only church which a reviewer should not choose is one in which he or she has or might be seen to have a personal interest, such as his or her own home church, or any other church where the objectivity of his or her approach might be impaired.

 Generally speaking, AEH has published sufficient reviews from New York City and London; more adventuresome venues are especially welcome.
 The editorial board intends the reviews to serve not only as historical resources for the scholars of the future but also as interesting articles for Anglicans and others to read today.